=== cross-fields Queries

 against the cost of querying multiple fields instead of querying a single

-field.
+custom _all field.
 Use whichever of the two solutions that delivers the most

 bang for your buck.